veethree/KDP/README.md

 # KDP
 KDP is entirely **k**eyboard **d**riven **p**ixel art editor.

+# Why?
-It's a bit of an experiment.
-When i'm coding i use vscode with a vim emulator extension, So i pretty much never use the mouse.
-And i was curious if such an approach might work for pixel art. *Curiously*, There's not a whole lot of code driven pixel art editors out there so i decided to make my own.
+As a bit of an experiment.
+When i'm coding, I use vscode with a vim emulator extension, Or occasionally just vim.
+So my programming workflow is almost entirely keyboard driven.
+I was curious if such an approach might work for pixelart. *Curiously* there's not a whole lot of keyboard driven pixel art editors out there so i had to make my own